sbravyi/symmetric_group_characters/docs/character_building.rst

 character\_building package
 ===========================

-This is package builds character using Matrix Product State (MPS) algorithm for computing characters of irreducible representations of the symmetric group $S_n$.
+This builds character using Matrix Product States (MPS).
+This is useful for computing characters of the symmetric group $S_n$ and Kostka numbers.
-It also computes Kostka numbers.